IronWifi/docs/user_Guide/Account/scep.md

 ### What do you need ?

-- **owner_id -** owner id is a unique identifier of your ironwifi account that can be found in the URL when you're logged in, it should look similar to this - 1759e87912345678
+- **owner_id -** owner id is a unique identifier of your ironwifi account that can be found in the URL when you're logged in, it should look similar to this - abcdefg12345678 or domain-abcd1234
 - **SCEP Server URL -** build the URL in this format - https://{{region}}.ironwifi.com/api/{{owner_id}}/certificates/scep
 - **IronWiFi CA Certificate -** certificate of the CA signing the CSR requests.
 This can be downloaded from [this link](https://console.ironwifi.com/assets/html/ironwifi.crt) or from within the IronWifi console, under **Account**
 - **Comodo CA Certificate -** certificate of the CA that signed our RADIUS server certificates.
 This can be downloaded from [this link](https://console.ironwifi.com/assets/html/radius_ironwifi_com_ca-bundle.crt)